mmzsource/mxmmz/README.md

 - Use the least possible dependencies
 - Only use clojure files
-- Stay close to standards so if my sparse dependencies break I still have
+- Stay close to standards so when my sparse dependencies break I still have
   options:
   - Use hiccup style html (https://github.com/weavejester/hiccup)
   - Use hiccup style css (https://github.com/noprompt/garden)